microsoft/CSS-Exchange/docs/Databases/Analyze-SpaceDump.md

 The space dump must be obtained while the database is dismounted, or on a suspended copy if the issue is happening there.
 To obtain the space dump, use the following syntax:

-eseutil /ms /v > C:\spacedump.txt
+eseUtil /ms /v > C:\SpaceDump.txt

 Then, feed that file to this script as follows:

-.\Analyze-SpaceDump.ps1 -File C:\spacedump.txt
+.\Analyze-SpaceDump.ps1 -File C:\SpaceDump.txt

 This script will only work with Exchange 2013 and later space dumps.